 See in Glossary’s Transform component.

-The Mesh Renderer GameObject Component as displayed in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+See in Glossary Renderer GameObject Component as displayed in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window